 Geology, topography/landform and hydrology: background information on the geology landform and hydrological features which contribute to character is provided.
 Above Ordnance Datum is referred to throughout the report as AOD.
-Refer to Figures a, b and c in Appendix I
+Refer to Figures a, b and c in Appendix 1.

 Land Use and Settlement: the pattern of land use, settlement and building materials as well as the road and footpath network is described.
-The information has been obtained from 1:25,000 OS map, the Integrated Habitat Survey (IHS) and field observations.
+The information has been obtained from 1:25,000 OS map, the Integrated Habitat Survey (IHS) (refer to Figure i in Appendix 1) and field observations.